Our favourite mums in children's literature

-In honour of celebrating mothers, we thought we would remind ourselves of some of the best mums in children's literature, many of which feature in books on our Recommended Reading List.
+In honour of celebrating mothers, we're reminding ourselves of some of the best mums in children’s literature, many of which feature in books on our Recommended Reading List.

 Let’s start off with Mrs Weasley from Harry Potter; this fearless mum also acted as a surrogate mother to Harry, whilst looking out for her own brood.
 She knits cosy jumpers and is always ready and raring to lend a hand.